 The best way to fix a broken link is by using the hover function outlined above on the URL itself.
 You’ll see from the screen share and your own admin area that several options appear below the broken URL.
 Including the option to edit, unlink, advise that it’s not broken, dismiss or recheck.

 Once you think you’ve fixed the link and saved your changes to the page.
 You can easily navigate back to the broken link page to recheck.
 Or simply refresh the page.
-If the link is fixed it will highlight green then disappear.
-However if the issue remains, then the link will stay until the issue is resolved. yet we’ve found that in most cases, broken links can be resolved quickly and easily without any issues.
+If the link is fixed it will highlight green and then disappear.
+However, if the issue remains, then the link will stay until the issue is resolved. yet we’ve found that in most cases, broken links can be resolved quickly and easily without any issues.

 How Not to Fix a Broken Link

 It can be tempting to select dismiss or account that the link isn’t broken.
-However going back to what we’d mentioned earlier in this post, broken links can really negatively impact the function and SEO of your site.
+However going back to what we mentioned earlier in this post, broken links can really negatively impact the function and SEO of your site.
 So it’s important to delve deeper and identify why the link is broken.
-Also dismissing the broken links simply means that it will reappear on this list at a later date, so you’re never really resolving the problem and only delaying the work to remedy the issue.
+Also dismissing the broken links simply means that they will reappear on this list at a later date, so you’re never really resolving the problem and only delaying the work to remedy the issue.

 Likewise, you might decide to just unlink all broken links without further investigation.
 We would never recommend this from a user experience standpoint.
 Because if you’re encouraging your users to follow links that don’t exist then you’re creating unnecessary frustration and making yourself look unprofessional.
-As often it looks like these links have been missed or you’ve been too lazy to add them in the first instance.
+Often it looks like these links have been missed or you’ve been too lazy to add them in the first instance.

-Hopefully you’ve found this post helpful as a way of identifying the impact of broken links on your WordPress website.
+Hopefully, you’ve found this post helpful as a way of identifying the impact of broken links on your WordPress website.
 As well as the importance of fixing these on a regular basis.
 Not only from a user experience standpoint.
-But also as a means of improving your sites SEO.
+But also as a means of improving your site’s SEO.

 We hope this guide has allowed you to master these skills within your WordPress admin area.
 Allowing you to regularly perform this task with ease.
 We’ll be the first to admit that it’s not the most thrilling task to perform.
-However it’s hugely beneficial to keep on top of this.
-Particularly if your actively working to improve your sites SEO and overall search engine ranking.
+However, it’s hugely beneficial to keep on top of this.
+Particularly if your actively working to improve your site’s SEO and overall search engine ranking.